Cheryl is a poet, freelance writer, author, and former newspaper columnist. She has degrees in Psychology and Biblical studies

 2. You must have missed a spiritual principle.

-4. You have not sown enough seeds into your leader.
+4. You haven't sown enough seeds into your leader.

 5. You have bitterness in your heart.

-I opened my mouth and here is what the Holy Spirit said; My family lived as we did because if my husband wanted $20,000 he had to go to work for an entire year and earn it, if the first lady's husband wants $20,000 he can have a preacher friend raise it for him in one service.
+I replied: Our family lived as we did because if my husband wanted $20,000 he had to go to work for an entire year and earn it.
+If the first lady's husband wants $20,000 he can have a preacher raise it for him in one service.
 If sowing and reaping worked as it is being taught there would be no need for fundraising services.

 Truth sets free